as-ideas/TransformerTTS/README.md

 ```

 ## Prediction
-Predict with either the Forward or AutoRegressive model
+Predict with either the Forward or Autoregressive model
 ```python
 from utils.config_manager import ConfigManager from utils.audio import reconstruct_waveform